 What will the Council do?

 Our officers will assess your complaint to determine whether a statutory nuisance might exist.
 This may involve an investigation over a period of time.
 If the officer determines that it is a statutory nuisance, an abatement notice will usually be served on the person responsible.
 This will usually require the person to stop or restrict the nuisance, or stop it from occurring again.
-It is a criminal offence to fail to comply with an abatement notice, and the maximum penalty upon summary conviction is £5,000 or an unlimited fine for industrial, trade or business premises.
+It is a criminal offence to fail to comply with an abatement notice, and the maximum penalty upon summary conviction is an unlimited fine.
 The Council can also take action to secure compliance with the abatement notice, for example by entering premises and seizing items that produce noise.

 Can I take my own action?

 Yes.
 Under Section 82 of the Environmental Protection Act 1990 you are entitled to make a complaint about a nuisance to a Magistrates' Court.
 This is a relatively simple and inexpensive process.
 You do not need a solicitor, although seeking legal advice is advisable.
 The court has similar powers to the Council to stop the nuisance.